mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ### :admin_token

-Allows to set a token that can be used to authenticate with the admin api without using an actual user by giving it as the `admin_token` parameter or `x-admin-token` HTTP header.
+Allows to set a token that can be used to authenticate with the admin API without using an actual user by giving it as the `admin_token` parameter or `x-admin-token` HTTP header.
 Example:

 ```elixir
 config :pleroma, :admin_token, "somerandomtoken"